the-trash/blog/en.md

 I don't say about it
 I don't walk at work everyday at 9 am
-I don't wash my car when weather is bad
+I don't wash my car when weather is bad (?)

+They don't want it

 He doesn't policeman
-He doesn't say about this rule
+He doesn't say about this fact for 3 weeks
-He doesn't washes his car when weather is bad
+He doesn't washe his car when weather is bad (?)
-It doesn't changes my live
+It doesn't change my live

 Question
 ====================